How Do Solar Lights Work?

 Other solar lights

-Some manufacturers are starting to offer individual solar light fixtures, such as a desk lamp that operates on energy from the sun.
+Some manufacturers are starting to offer individual solar light fixtures, such as desk lamps that operate on energy from the sun.
 These fixtures need to be placed and operated near a window to work effectively.

 Benefits of solar lights